arifbinazhar/Network-Validation/README.md

 ## Overview

 **BioKnowledge Explorer** is an end-to-end, literature-validated drug target discovery and gene-disease network analysis platform.
-It combines multi-source biomedical evidence — PubMed literature, PubTator annotations, and the Open Targets Platform — with a Retrieval-Augmented Generation (RAG) pipeline to allow researchers to interactively explore, validate, and rank gene-disease associations.
+It combines multi-source biomedical evidence from PubMed literature, PubTator annotations, and the Open Targets Platform with a Retrieval-Augmented Generation (RAG) pipeline to allow researchers to interactively explore, validate, and rank gene-disease associations.

 The system is currently being used to **clean, curate, and validate over 626,000 gene-disease/polypharmacology relations** through literature-based evidence, establishing it as a large-scale bioinformatics validation framework.

 The application is deployed in a **staged, transparent pipeline** format rather than as a black box, allowing users to understand and interact with each step of the analysis before proceeding to the next.

+This application is currently under transition stage as we are currently exploring different type of RAG techniques.

 ![alt text](https://github.com/arifbinazhar/Network-Validation/blob/main/Application_images/Image_1.png?raw=true)